tonysla/web-scraping-with-cheerio.js/README.md

 ## Use terminal to run the code.

 To run the code open the terminal, change directory to the same folder where your code is and then run the code as shown below.
-Keep in mind that after the `node` right the name of the file as you named it followed by `.js`.
+Keep in mind that after the `node` write the name of the file as you named it followed by `.js`.

 		node file_name.js